quachpas/base-image/readme.md

 ## CLI versus web

 The CLI version of the Docker container is only used by the data importer.
 It will not start a web server (nor does it have the necessary code) and is used to import data over the command line.

+## How to use?

+The base image can be found on [Docker Hub](https://hub.docker.com/r/fireflyiii/base), or used by pulling `fireflyiii/base:latest`.
+Keep in mind that the base image itself does nothing and will probably not even start: you will probably get an error about the script `entrypoint.sh` missing, because that script is included by [Firefly III](https://github.com/firefly-iii/firefly-iii/) or the [Data Importer](https://github.com/firefly-iii/data-importer/) when those images are built.

 <!-- HELP TEXT -->